nglaze00/SCoNe_GCN/README.md

 # Simplicial Complex Net (SCoNe)
 A convolutional neural network architecture for trajectory prediction on simplicial complexes (i.e. graphs).
 Uses higher-order graph structure (triangles) in the graph to train very generalizable trajectory prediction models.
+Paper can be found on [arXiv](https://arxiv.org/abs/2102.10058).

 ## Use
 1. Clone this repo